N2-Sys/OmniWindow/README.md

     ```
     in which port `17/0` and `18/0` are corresponding to `D_P` of 4 and 12, repectively.

-    The `owhost-mac` and `owhost-ip` are the Mac address of the IP address of the OmniWindow host's NIC connected to the switch.
+    The `owhost-mac` and `owhost-ip` are the Mac address of the IP address of the OmniWindow controller's NIC connected to the switch.

     After updating,  please rename this script to `switch-config.json`.